Chaklader/landmark-classification-cnn/NOTES.md

 <br>

-# Sequential Neural Networks and Alternatives

-## Sequential Neural Networks
+### Sequential Neural Networks

 A sequential neural network is a linear stack of layers where the output of one layer becomes the input to the next layer.
 This is the simplest and most common type of neural network architecture.

-### Characteristics:
+The main characteristics of a sequential neural network are:

 1. Layers are arranged in a straight line.
 2. Data flows through the network in a single, forward direction.